-Older people outnumber younger people with student loans, and they owe far, far more.
+Older people outnumber younger people with student loans, and they owe far more.

 A common popular belief about student loans is that they are a young person’s problem.
-We assume that, by and large, most borrowers are able to have their loans repaid by their mid-30’s.
-Sure, there may be a few stragglers who take until their 40’s or even beyond to repay their loans, but the conventional wisdom is that people 50 or older who haven’t yet been able to repay their loans are the outliers.
-The exception to the rule.
+It is generally assumed that most borrowers are able to have their loans repaid by their mid-30’s, or perhaps their early 40’s at the latest.
+People 50 or older who haven’t yet repaid their loans, conventional wisdom holds, are the outliers.
+This, however, is completely wrong.

-This is Department of Education Data for the fourth quarter of 2020.
-For comparison purposes, we combined the source data to find statistics for the 5th, 6th, and 7th rows, and the reader can verify the calculations from the data shown.
+This study relied only upon Department of Education Data for the fourth quarter of 2020.
+For the purposes of comparison, source data (rows 1, 2, 3, 4 and 8) were used to calculate the 5th, 6th, and 7th rows.
+The reader can readily verify the calculations.

-A 2014 GAO Study found that among student loan borrowers 75 years of age or older, more than 50% were in default.
+A 2014 GAO Study found that more than 50% of student loan borrowers 75 years of age or older were in default.
 For people between 65–74 years of age, this was 27%.
 We also know that about 20% of defaulted borrowers “rehabilitate” their loans into new, much larger, undefaulted loans (that, incidentally, have a 75% chance of defaulting again).
-Given this, it is no stretch to say that the majority of senior citizens with student loans in this country are in default.
-Along with the standard, humiliating collection practices they are subject to, they also are having their social security and disability income garnished.
+Given this, it is likely that the majority of senior citizens with student debt are in default, or have defaulted on their loans.
+In addition to the vicious collection activities they have been subjected to over likely many years or decades, these people are likely having their social security and disability income garnished.
 Obviously, the vast majority of these seniors will never be able to pay off this debt.

-This is wrong.
-Wrong on every level.
 This is not what the architects of the Higher Education Act in 1965 had in mind when they launched this lending system.
-They originally declared that the loans would be “free of interest”, but today, $100 Billion in interest alone is added to the citizen’s student loan debt.
+President Johnson, in fact, originally declared that the loans would be “free of interest”, but today, $100 Billion in interest alone is added to the citizen’s student loan debt.

-President Biden is obligated to issue an executive order on day one as President returning bankruptcy protections to the loans.
-He should not stop there.
+President Biden is obligated to issue an executive order returning bankruptcy protections to the loans.
 He should cancel all federal student loans, suspend the lending system indefinitely, and use the time afforded by this pandemic to replace it.

 If you agree, please sign and share this petition.